cverluise/PatCit/README.md

 The dataset can also be downloaded from Zenodo.
 Follow the [link][zen-patcit]!

-> 💡 Older versions of the dataset will be archived on Zenodo as of `v0.15`.
+> 💡 Versions of the dataset will be archived on Zenodo as of `v0.15-patcit`.

 ## Keep me updated